-Arduino for Visual Studio is a small addin for Visual Studio that provides full featured Arduino Development.
-Developers no longer need to use the Arduino Ide.
-We can code and upload to any Arduino microprocessor using Visual Studio. (not available in the express versions See This Free Visual Studio 2010 Professional Microsoft Offer)
+Arduino for Visual Studio is a small addin for Visual Studio that provides fully featured Arduino Development. (not available in the express version)

 Information